Child, Family, and Community Education and Wellness

-Nursing majors will take two courses, HSC 4501 and NUR 4017, earning (5) credits upon successful completion of this Global Seminar.
+Nursing majors will take two courses during autumn quarter; HSC 4501 and NUR 4017, earning a total of (5) credits upon successful completion of this Global Seminar.

-The credits earned on this program will be applied to the autumn quarter transcript and are part of regular fall quarter tuition.
+The credits earned on this program will be applied to the autumn quarter transcript and are part of a student's regular autumn quarter tuition.

 Prerequisites: NUR 3956, 3957.
 Applies the nursing process to the nursing care of the child-rearing family providing students with opportunities to care for hospitalized children and their families.
-Also applies the nursing process to the nursing care of families across the lifespan in a variety of community settings and allows students to develop community-care skills through participation in community-health programs and by exploring health-policy issues.
+Also applies the nursing process to the nursing care of families across the lifespan in a variety of community settings and allows students to develop communiyt-care skills through participation in community health programs and by exploring health-policy issues.
 Attributes: Upper Division; Restrictions: Nursing majors only.

-December 6 (Last day of finals): Group will meet meet at SeaTac airport late in the evening and travel together to Manila
+December 6: (Last day of finals): Group will meet at SeaTac Airport late in the evening and travel as a group to Manila.

-December 8: Arrive in Manila and transfer to Yunjin Lyso Ministry Center (YMC) --home for the duration of the program.
+December 8: Arrive in Manila and transfer to Yunjin Lyso Ministry Center (YMC) - our home for the duration of the program.